Celebrating the achievements of Alberto Morrocco

 14th December was the 100th anniversary of the birth in Aberdeen of the celebrated artist Alberto Morrocco.
 This is also the anniversary of the foundation of the Medico-Chirurgical Society.
 The Heritage Group aranged the Heritage Symposium on 14th December 2017.

 The Symposium was recorded by video-capture.
-Presentations and audio recordings will be made available soon for private study only.
+Presentations and audio recordings are made available for private study only.

 © Copying is not permitted without permission.